nader93k/lifted-domain-repair/README.md

 # For all domains, "merged.csv" files are combined into two outputs: "main_table.csv", listing results of several algorithms per domain (as in the supplementary material), and "summary_table.csv", a compact version covering the full benchmark set (as in the main paper).
 python3 -u log_to_table.py

-# Generate a LaTeX table: converts "main_table.csv" and "summary_table.csv" to Latex tables.
-Note that I don't recommend using this script, since later we realized "pandas.DataFrame.to_latex" is much simpler and cleaner for creating Latex tables.
+# Generate a LaTeX table: converts "main_table.csv" and "summary_table.csv" to LaTeX tables.
+Note that I don't recommend using this script, since later we realized "pandas.DataFrame.to_latex" is much simpler and cleaner for creating LaTeX tables.
 python3 -u log_table_to_latex.py
 ```